-Real estate agents and lawyers are integral parts of the New York home buying experience.
-It is important for buyers to know the specific roles for each in order for you to address your concerns to the right party.
+Real estate agents and attorneys are integral parts of the New York home buying experience.
+It is important for buyers to know the specific roles for each for you to address your concerns to the right party.

 Real Estate Agents